 Phishing is the use of email and fraudulent web sites to trick people into disclosing personal financial or identity information, such as credit card or Social Security numbers, Usernames, Passwords and addresses.
 Although most “phishes” come as email, phishing scams can also come in the form of text messages and phone calls.
 People who respond to phishing e-mails, and enter the requested personal information into e-mails, websites, or pop-up windows put themselves and Plymouth State University at significant risk.

-If the PSU ITS detects that your account has been compromised, access to the account will be suspended immediately and will not be re-enabled until you contact the Help Desk and you read and return a signed copy of the Account Re-enable form.
-Your direct supervisor, Human Resources and appropriate PA will be provided a copy of the signed form.
-In addition, your PSU owned computer may be confiscated by an authorized IT technician for analysis and needed repairs.
+If PSU ITS detects that your account has been compromised, access to the account will be suspended immediately to preserve the integrity of PSU systems.
+Additionally, your PSU owned computer may be confiscated by an authorized IT technician for analysis and needed repairs.

 University System of New Hampshire Policy on the Use of Technological Resources